ManicMiners/docs/_pages/Macros.md

 - Collections will return the number in the collection.
 - Macros that refer to built in counts will return that value.
 - Most values are int, but some return float and they are converted automatically to int if the other operands are int.
+- Two macros have parameters: `get` and `random`.
+The parameters themselves cannot be another macro that requires parameters (see below)

 |Macro|Return Type|Function|
 |----|----|----|